grecosalvatore/drift-lens/experiments/README.md

 This evaluation aims to determine the effectiveness of DriftLens in detecting windows containing drifted samples of varying severity.
 The drift detection problem is tackled as a binary classification task.
 The task consists in predicting whether a window of new samples contains drift.

-The folder  contains the script to run the evaluation.
+The `scripts/1_drift_detection_performance_evaluation_scripts` folder contains the scripts to run the evaluation for all the use cases.
 These scripts can be used to reproduce Tables 3 and 4 in the paper.

 An example of drift detection performance evaluation script is the following:

 ```bash